firstname.lastname@example.org (925) 422-0370

-Dr. Jacek Durkalec is a Postdoctoral Research Fellow at the Center for Global Security Research (CGSR) at Lawrence Livermore National Laboratory.
-He is also affiliated to the Center for International Security and Cooperation (CISAC), Stanford University.
+Dr. Jacek Durkalec is a senior fellow at the Center for Global Security Research (CGSR) at Lawrence Livermore National Laboratory (LLNL).
+He is also affiliated to the Center for International Security and Cooperation (CISAC) at Stanford University.

-Prior to joining LLNL, from 2010 to 2017, he was a Research Analyst at the Polish Institute of International Affairs (PISM).
-He was also a Staff Member in the Missile Defence Office of the Polish Ministry of National Defence in 2009-2010, and an intern in the Strategic Planning Unit of the Executive Office of the Secretary-General of the United Nations in 2008.
+From 2017 to 2020, Jacek was a postdoctoral research fellow at CGSR.
+Prior to joining LLNL, he was a research analyst at the Polish Institute of International Affairs (PISM) from 2010 to 2017.
+Jacek was also a staff member in the Missile Defence Office of the Polish Ministry of National Defence in 2009-2010, and an intern in the Strategic Planning Unit of the Executive Office of the Secretary-General of the United Nations in 2008.

-Jacek holds a doctorate in Political Science (2016) and master's degree in International Relations (2008) from the Jagiellonian University, Krakow, Poland.
-In 2015, he was a Visiting Scholar at the National Security Affairs Department of the Naval Postgraduate School in Monterey, CA.
+Jacek holds a doctorate in political science (2016) and master's degree in international relations (2008) from Jagiellonian University, Krakow, Poland.
+In 2015, he was a visiting scholar at the National Security Affairs Department of the Naval Postgraduate School in Monterey, California.

-"NATO Nuclear Adaptation at the Warsaw Summit" [in:] NATO and Collective Defense in the 21st Century: An Assessment of the Warsaw Summit , K. Friis (ed.), Routledge 2017.
+"NATO Nuclear Adaptation at the Warsaw Summit," NATO and Collective Defense in the 21st Century: An Assessment of the Warsaw Summit , K. Friis (ed.), Routledge (2017).

 Options for Transparency and Confidence-Building Measures Related to Non-Strategic Nuclear Weapons in Europe: Cost-Benefit Matrix, Polish Institute of International Affairs, Warsaw, July 2014 (co-authored with A. Zagorski).

-"The Role of Missile Defence in NATO Deterrence" [in:] M.A.
+"The Role of Missile Defence in NATO Deterrence," M.A.
 Piotrowski (ed.), Regional Approaches to the role of Missile Defence in Reducing Nuclear Threats, Polish Institute of International Affairs, Warsaw, July 2013.

-"The Proliferation Security Initiative: Evolution and Future Prospects", EU Non-Proliferation Papers, no. 16, June 2012.
+"The Proliferation Security Initiative: Evolution and Future Prospects," EU Non-Proliferation Papers 16 (June 2012).